pwpearson/pwpSCAD/README.md

 ##### Internal:

+>creates lap joint on end of board
 * _inverseLapPoints()
 * _inverseLapTransformactions()
 * _inverseLap()

+>creates cross lap joint between ends of board
 * _inverseCrossLapPoints()
 * _inverseCrossLapTransformations()
 * _inversCrossLap()

+>creates the line dimension drawing (needs more work since cross lap was added)
 * _lapJoinDimensions()

 ##### Public
+>entry point
 * joinery()

+>true functions
 * is_EndFacing()
 * is_Facing()
 * is_Alignment()
 * is_Joinery()

+>argument generators for the different operations
 * lapJointOp()
 * crossLapOp()